-- 6.13.
-Safety Barriers: For new installations, the A/E team shall investigate and recommend a perimeter safety railing system for the roof early in the design process.
-Alternative systems shall be presented and discussed with UMB for selection.
-Alternatives could include a parapet wall of sufficient height to satisfy OSHA requirements, a permanent railing system, or provisions for a removable railing system. - 6.14.
+- b.
+Renovation Projects: For renovation projects that includes either roof and/or major equipment replacements, the A/E team shall investigate and recommend a permanent perimeter safety railing system that satisfies OSHA requirements early in the design process (SD or DD Phase) for all roof levels that do not currently have such a system.
+Where existing building roof levels include a warning line type safety barrier this type of system must be replaced with a permanent perimeter safety rail system.
+Where existing roof levels do not have a safety barrier include a new permanent perimeter safety rail system as part of the project. - c.
+Unacceptable Railing Safety Systems: Safety railing systems that are not acceptable to UMB and will not be permitted under any circumstances include the following barrier types: - (1) Barriers requiring assembly or erection prior to roof access. - (2) Warning line systems. - (3) Systems requiring safety harness and tethering. - 6.14.
 Roofing System Protection: The A/E team shall include requirements in the specifications for protection of the existing and new roofing systems during construction.
 The construction documents shall include provisions for storing and moving materials and equipment over the roof in such a way as to prevent damage to the roofing system.
 The construction documents shall include the requirement for the performance of an infrared scan of the existing roofing system prior to commencement of work on the roof to record pre-construction conditions, and a second infrared scan at completion of work to confirm that no damage has occurred.